kevindelord/DKDBManager/README.md

 - Add more custom functions inside the helper files.
 Every logic related to one class model should/could be inside this file.
 It helps a lot to structure the code.

 - Subclass the DKDBManager and add more DB related functions keeps the app delegate cleaner.

+- Generate the model classes in Obj-C. You will have no trouble with `optional` variables.
+Plus, each `NSSet` object for the DB relationships will have additional functions.

 ## Projects